shruti724/StudentManagementSystem/README.md

 ## Features

 - **CRUD Operations**: Easily manage student records with Create, Read, Update, and Delete operations.
-- **User-friendly Interface**: Intuitive web interface for seamless navigation and interaction.
 - **Secure Authentication**: Secure user authentication and authorization to ensure data privacy.
 - **Data Validation**: Validation of input data to maintain data integrity and consistency.
 - **Integration with MySQL**: Backend database powered by MySQL for robust data storage and retrieval.